jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

 on your map.
 Is their CRS (Coordinate Reference System) a Geographic Coordinate Reference System (GCS) or a Projected Coordinate System (PCS)?
 How can you tell?

-The easiest way is to check the 'Coordinate' box at the bottom of the map canvas.
+The easiest way is to check the *Coordinate* box at the bottom of the map canvas.
 It should be showing longitude and latitude values in decimal degrees, separated by a comma e.g.
 120.723,-4.971.